 It may seem like the ideal model to just let each employee determine what days they want to work from home and what days they want to come to the workplace.
 Unless these employees work independently of their coworkers, this type of arrangement could incur multiple challenges.

-A better hybrid work model is one where team leaders together with their employees set the parameters for remote work.
+For a better hybrid work schedule, let the team leaders together with their employees set the parameters for remote work.
 You can still offer some flexibility with hours, but the remote model works best if schedules are set at the team, department or company level.

 don’t: rush to make permanent decisions